 -

 Validates parameter combinations early.
-This exposes AWS CloudFormation issues earlier, thus saving you deployment time.
-For example, depending on the task, it's easy to misconfigure the memory settings.
-Previously, you would not encounter an error until you deployed your app.
-But now the AWS CDK can detect a misconfiguration and emit an error when you synthesize your app.
+This exposes AWS CloudFormation issues earlier, thus saving deployment time.
+For example, depending on the task, it's easy to improperly configure the memory settings.
+Previously, we would not encounter an error until we deployed our app.
+But now the AWS CDK can detect a misconfiguration and emit an error when we synthesize our app.

 -

-Automatically adds permissions for Amazon Elastic Container Registry (Amazon ECR) if you use an image from Amazon ECR.
+Automatically adds permissions for Amazon Elastic Container Registry (Amazon ECR) if we use an image from Amazon ECR.

 -

 Automatically scales.
-The AWS CDK supplies a method so you can autoscalinginstances when you use an Amazon EC2 cluster.
-This happens automatically when you use an instance in a Fargate cluster.
+The AWS CDK supplies a method so we can auto scale instances when we use an Amazon EC2 cluster.
+This happens automatically when we use an instance in a Fargate cluster.

-In addition, the AWS CDK prevents an instance from being deleted when automatic scaling tries to kill an instance, but either a task is running or is scheduled on that instance.
+In addition, the AWS CDK prevents an instance from being deleted when automatic scaling tries to stop an instance, but either a task is running or is scheduled on that instance.

-Previously, you had to create a Lambda function to have this functionality.
+Previously, we had to create a Lambda function to have this functionality.

 -

-Provides asset support, so that you can deploy a source from your machine to Amazon ECS in one step.
-Previously, to use an application source you had to perform several manual steps, such as uploading to Amazon ECR and creating a Docker image.
+Provides asset support, so that we can deploy a source from our machine to Amazon ECS in one step.
+Previously, to use an application source, we had to perform several manual steps, such as uploading to Amazon ECR and creating a Docker image.

 Important